Klosmi/html-basics/JS-basic.md

     link.getAttribute('href');
     // '/wiki/Asia'          ← value directly from the HTML
     ```
     There is a difference: `getAttribute` takes the value (/wiki/Asia) directly from the HTML.
-Whereas when we access a property directly on an element like `link.href` that is going to be the JS object.
+Whereas when we access a property directly on an element like `link.href` that is going to the JS object.
     So, we get different value

   <br>